Antifreeze: Ethylene glycol

 Most antifreeze is made by mixing distilled water with additives and a base product, usually MEG (mono ethylene glycol) or MPG (mono propylene glycol).
 Ethylene glycol solutions first became available in 1926 and were marketed as "permanent antifreeze" since the higher boiling points provided advantages for summertime use as well as during cold weather.
 They are used today for a variety of applications, including automobiles, but there are lower-toxicity alternatives made with propylene glycol available.

 When ethylene glycol is used in a system, it may become oxidized to five organic acids (formic, oxalic, glycolic, glyoxalic and acetic acid).
-Inhibited ethylene glycol antifreeze mixes are available, with additives that buffer the pH and reserve alkalinity of the solution to prevent oxidation of ethylene glycol and formation of these acids.
+Inhibited ethylene glycol antifreeze mixes are available, with additives that buffer the pH and preserve alkalinity of the solution to prevent oxidation of ethylene glycol and formation of these acids.
 Nitrites, silicates, borates and azoles may also be used to prevent corrosive attack on metal.

 Ethylene glycol has a bitter, sweet taste and causes inebriation.
 The toxic effects of ingesting ethylene glycol occur because it is converted by the liver into 4 other chemicals that are much more toxic.
 The lethal dose of pure ethylene glycol is 1.4 ml/kg (3 USoz is lethal to a 140 lb person) but is much less lethal if treated within an hour. (see Ethylene glycol poisoning).

 Propylene glycol

 Propylene glycol is considerably less toxic than ethylene glycol and may be labeled as "non-toxic antifreeze".
 It is used as antifreeze where ethylene glycol would be inappropriate, such as in food-processing systems or in water pipes in homes where incidental ingestion may be possible.
-For example, the U.S. FDA allows propylene glycol to be added to a large number of processed foods, including ice cream, frozen custard, salad dressings, and baked goods, and it is commonly used as the main ingredient in the "e-liquid" used in electronic cigarettes.
+For example, the U.S. FDA allows propylene glycol to be added to a large number of ultra-processed foods, including ice cream, frozen custard, salad dressings, and baked goods, and it is commonly used as the main ingredient in the "e-liquid" used in electronic cigarettes.

 Propylene glycol oxidizes to lactic acid.

 Besides cooling system corrosion, biological fouling also occurs.
 Once bacterial slime starts to grow, the corrosion rate of the system increases.
 Maintenance of systems using glycol solution includes regular monitoring of freeze protection, pH, specific gravity, inhibitor level, color, and biological contamination.

 Propylene glycol should be replaced when it turns a reddish color.
 When an aqueous solution of propylene glycol in a cooling or heating system develops a reddish or black color, this indicates that iron in the system is corroding significantly.
 In the absence of inhibitors, propylene glycol can react with oxygen and metal ions, generating various compounds including organic acids (e.g., formic, oxalic, acetic).
 These acids accelerate the corrosion of metals in the system.